russdill/lwip-nat/README.md

 # License

-DNAT support for lwIP is released under the same 3-clause BSD terms as lwIP.
+SNAT support for lwIP is released under the same 3-clause BSD terms as lwIP.
 Copyright and authorship is Russ Dill <russ.dill@gmail.com>.

 ip4_input_nat.c copied from src/core/ipv4/ip4.c and maintains it's original